Sage-Bionetworks/BridgeDocs/index.md

 Bridge SDKs are designed to integrate with the open source Research Kit (iPhone) and Research Stack (Android) frameworks to allow rapid and flexible development of research apps.

-Bridge is developed and maintained by [Sage Bionetworks](https://sagebionetworks.org/), a not-for profit biomedical research institute active in the design, execution, and analysis of multiple mobile health studies.
-For technical support on Bridge or questions about this documentation please contact us at [bridge.info@sagebionetworks.org](mailto:bridge.info@sagebionetworks.org).
+Initially developed by [Sage Bionetworks](https://sagebionetworks.org/), a not-for profit biomedical research institute, Bridge is maintained and operated by [GRIP](https://www.grip-research.org/), a nonprofit 501(c)3 that develops research tools and systems to simplify the data sharing process.
+For technical support on Bridge or questions about this documentation please contact us at [Info@grip-research.org](mailto:Info@grip-research.org).